Createdd/Writing/articles/AWSIntro.md

 ---

->"To be a good professional engineer, always start to study late for exams.
-Because it teaches you how to manage time and tackle emergencies." - Bill Gates
+>"I believe you have to be willing to be misunderstood if you're going to innovate." - Jeff Bezos

 ---